 In my view, there are good reasons for the current hype around the tidyverse and it has now matured enough to be studied, taught, and used.
 Although the prospect of constant changes may curb our enthusiasm for any particular technology, we should not allow this to slow us down.
 Even when methods or functions may still fluctuate, the underlying paradigms and principles remain relevant or change at a much slower pace.
 Importantly, no particular package, method, or tool should ever be enshrined purely on ideological grounds.
 Instead, we should always focus on the goals and tasks beyond the tools and handle any new technology with care and a healthy dose of skepticism.
 Just like hypotheses in science should be abandoned in favor of more successful ones, we should not be afraid of replacing tools when better ones become available — and trust that our experience gained along the way will still be valuable in the future.

 Nevertheless, tidyverse novices should be aware that not everyone is convinced by its approach.
 As the corresponding packages often deviate from the traditional core — and lore — of R, they are bound to confuse or complicate matters from a purist’s point of view.
 As a consequence, some experts are skeptical and caution against an indiscriminate and universal adoption of the tidyverse and lament R’s fragmentation into different dialects.
-An important point is that the increasing popularity of the tidyverse is partly due to its close connections to R Studio, which provides a promotional platform that other packages — like data.table or vtreat — lack.
+The increasing popularity of the tidyverse is partly due to its close connections to RStudio, which provides a promotional platform that other packages — like data.table or vtreat — lack.
 So even though the arguments on the pros and cons of the tidyverse typically gravitate around the features of tools and their performance, the debate’s implications ultimately touch upon serious issues of influence and power.4

 See the following links for some arguments and elaborations of this ongoing discussion:5